Telephony: Overview

 In the second half of the 20th century, fax and data became important secondary applications of the network created to carry voices, and late in the century, parts of the network were upgraded with ISDN and DSL to improve handling of such traffic.

 Today, telephony uses digital technology (digital telephony) in the provisioning of telephone services and systems.
 Telephone calls can be provided digitally, but may be restricted to cases in which the last mile is digital, or where the conversion between digital and analog signals takes place inside the telephone.
 This advancement has reduced costs in communication, and improved the quality of voice services.
 The first implementation of this, ISDN, permitted all data transport from end-to-end speedily over telephone lines.
-This service was later made much less important due to the ability to provide digital services based on the IP protocol.
+This service was later made much less important due to the ability to provide digital services based on the Internet protocol suite.

 Since the advent of personal computer technology in the 1980s, computer telephony integration (CTI) has progressively provided more sophisticated telephony services, initiated and controlled by the computer, such as making and receiving voice, fax, and data calls with telephone directory services and caller identification.
 The integration of telephony software and computer systems is a major development in the evolution of office automation.
 The term is used in describing the computerized services of call centers, such as those that direct your phone call to the right department at a business you're calling.
-It's also sometimes used for the ability to use your personal computer to initiate and manage phone calls (in which case you can think of your computer as your personal call center).
+It is also sometimes used for the ability to use your personal computer to initiate and manage phone calls (in which case you can think of your computer as your personal call center).